 otter elements (snippets etc)

-All go in his assets folder
+All go into his assets folder

 They move the dbase and config out of the core system to version control it and edit.